 Indonesia banned raw ore exports in 2014 to stop mineral wealth disappearing overseas.
 The country was the top supplier of nickel ore to China for use in (nickel pig-iron) stainless steel before the export ban.
 Indonesia hoped that the band would encourage smelter investment, but investments haven’t exactly progressed as quickly as expected.

 In recent months, rumors are that the Indonesian government is relaxing its export ban.
 In October, Luhut Pandjaitan, Indonesia’s then-acting mining minister, said that Indonesia was reviewing its mining rules and that the country could could give companies up to five more years to build smelters, and reopen exports of nickel ore banned since 2014.
-However, soon after he was quoted saying Indonesia would “almost definitely” keep in place a ban on nickel ore and bauxite exports.
+However, soon after he was quoted saying Indonesia would “almost definitely” keep a ban on nickel ore and bauxite exports in place, according to Reuters.
 Which is it?

 Many smelters were hoping that they could temporarily export ore to raise funds for downstream investment.
 Nobody knows what Indonesian’s final decision will be, but the consensus in the market now seems to be shifting towards Indonesia permitting some exports.
 This fear might explain why nickel prices haven’t really picked up like metals such as zinc or tin.